openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 This document defines PQ/T composite schemes based on ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST and Brainpool domain parameters for the OpenPGP protocol.
 As such it extends [draft-ietf-openpgp-pqc-03], which introduces post-quantum cryptography in OpenPGP.
-The ML-KEM and ML-DSA composite schemes defined in that document are build with ECC algorithms using the Edwards Curves defined in {{RFC8032}} and {{RFC7748}}.
+The ML-KEM and ML-DSA composite schemes defined in that document are built with ECC algorithms using the Edwards Curves defined in {{RFC8032}} and {{RFC7748}}.
 This document extends the set of algorithms given in [draft-ietf-openpgp-pqc-03] by further combinations of ML-KEM and ML-DSA with the NIST {{SP800-186}} and Brainpool {{RFC5639}} domain parameters.
-The support of NIST and Brainpool domain parameters is required in various applications related to certain regulartory environments.
+The support of NIST and Brainpool domain parameters is required in various applications related to certain regulatory environments.

 ## Conventions used in this Document